HZeyen/PyRefra/1_Installation.md

     3. `mamba install pygimli obspy statsmodels scikit-learn colorcet`
     4. `mamba update --all`

+For **MAC**, it seems that the installation must be done in an extra environment.
+For this do the following:

+    1. `conda –n pg –c gimli -c conda-forge "pygimli>=1.5.0"`
+    2. `conda activate pg`
+    3. `conda install spyder pygimli obspy statsmodels scikit-learn colorcet`
+    4. `conda update --all`

    **If it is impossible to install pyGimli, you may continue without it, but the tomography option will not be available.**

-6. Open Anaconda Navigator (Windows key -> Anadconda3 -> Anaconda Navigator)
+5. Open Anaconda Navigator (Windows key -> Anadconda3 -> Anaconda Navigator)
-    + In the upper tool bar, change “Applications on” from “base” or “anaconda” to “pg” (you will have to do this each time you open Anaconda!)
+    + For **MAC**, in  the upper tool bar, change “Applications on” from “base” or “anaconda” to “pg” (you will have to do this each time you open Anaconda!)
     + In the main window search for the icon “Spyder” and click on “Launch”.

-7. Open Spyder
+6. Open Spyder
         + Open file PyRefra.py (File -> open…)
         + In the Spyder tool bar click Run -> Configuration per file -> Execute in an external system terminal